ninoNinkovic/LiveStamps/README.md

 ```

 **As you can see the potential for LiveStamps to expand your expression goes far beyond simple metadata.
 Code snippets, powerful conversions and arithmetic are quick and easy to implement.**

+Learn more about available flags at [Python String Format Cookbook](https://mkaz.com/2012/10/10/python-string-format/ "Python String Format Cookbook")

 ####Time formatting: